-Debt Issue Costs Related to Debt Refinancing.
+Debt issue costs related to debt refinancing.
 As a result of the refinancing or early termination of our debt, we accelerate the capitalized debt issue costs and the discount on debt that would otherwise to be amortized or accreted over the life of the loan.

-Transaction Advisory Fees and Expenses.
+Transaction advisory fees and expenses.
 Transaction advisory fees and expenses primarily reflect professional fees incurred by us in connection with the Company's October 2017 sale of specified assets and assignment of specified liabilities constituting the Company's BondPoint division and fixed income venue ("BondPoint").

-Charges Related to Share Based Compensation at IPO.
-At the consummation of the IPO and through the three months ended March 31, 2018, we recognized non-cash compensation expenses in respect of the outstanding time-vested Class B and East MIP Class B interests, net of capitalization and amortization of costs attributable to employees incurred in development of software for internal use, as defined and discussed in Note 17 "Share-based compensation" of Part I "Financial Information" of this quarterly report on Form 10-Q.
+Charges related to share based compensation at IPO.
+At the consummation of the IPO and through the three and six months ended June 30, 2018, we recognized non-cash compensation expenses in respect of the outstanding time-vested Class B interests of the Company and Class B interests of Virtu East MIP LLC, net of capitalization and amortization of costs attributable to employees incurred in development of software for internal use, as defined and discussed in Note 17 "Share-based Compensation" of Part I "Financial Information" of this quarterly report on Form 10-Q.

-Financing Interest Expense on Long-Term Borrowings.
+Financing interest expense on long-term borrowings.
 Financing interest expense reflects interest accrued on outstanding indebtedness, under our long-term borrowing arrangements.